manojo/manojo.github.com/_posts/2015-01-15-essence-of-fold.md

 Why do we even care for `Fix`?
 It's too mind-bending a type.
 Because

-  1. We just reconstructed recursive types from our type system (aka, we did't use Scala's internal support for them).
+  1. We just reconstructed recursive types from our type system.
   2. Because `Fix` forms a very particular algebra, known as the [initial algebra](http://en.wikipedia.org/wiki/Initial_algebra).
      From this algebra to any other algebra `(a, A)`, there is a `unique` mapping.
 The type of this unique mapping is